 For local history organizations to move forward, the board, volunteers and staff need to continually learn new skills.
 Our Local History Services staff has crafted workshops and webinars to help you succeed by developing new expertise and learning best practices.
-We also offer workshops on demand at your site.
+We also offer workshops upon request at your site.

 Cost: $20; $15 IHS member; $10 Local History Partner